bjzgcai/Cax/README.md

 # Cactus-RaMAx

 Cactus-RaMAx helps you remix alignment plans emitted by `cactus-prepare`.
 You can inspect every round, toggle RaMAx for any subtree, and then run or export the resulting command list.
-Version `0.1.0` introduces a tree-based editor so that RaMAx can replace entire cactus subtrees instead of only individual rounds.
+Version `0.2.1` adds a Textual command prompt with an argument wizard, template chooser, and command history so first-time runs need fewer flags before you drop into the UI.

 ## Environment setup